sodiqyekeen/handlr/README.md

 - Run `dotnet run` in `samples/SampleConsoleApp` to see the framework in action
 - Explore behavior examples in `samples/SampleConsoleApp/Examples/`
 - Read the comprehensive [behaviors documentation](./README-BEHAVIORS.md)
-- Check the [source generator guide](./CQRS-SourceGenerator-Development-Guide.md) for extending the framework

 ## Samples